-A few photographs as secondary evidence of art in education in the late 1950's / early 1960's.
-Creative lessons in basketry, pottery, needlecrafts and dress-making, show how it was before Acton merged into the London borough of Ealing.
+Here are a few junior school photographs as secondary evidence of art in education in the late 1950's / early 1960's.
+Creative lessons in basketry, pottery, needlecrafts and dress-making, show how it was before Acton merged into the London borough of Ealing as well as before the Greater London Council was abolished.

 The pride of arts and crafts is evident in the grand display of pupils' work.
 I can remember making a doll at Rothschild school, it was a great feeling creating a toy doll, with my own choice of colour for her hair and eyes.
 In the mid/late 1960's every child learned how to thread a needle and sew.